backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudTrail.md

 	- CloudTrail can be used with *multi-region trail enabled*, however, it will only cover the activities of the regional services (EC2, S3, RDS etc.) and *not for global services* such as IAM, CloudFront, AWS WAF, and Route 53.
 In order to satisfy the requirement, you have to add the `--include-global-service-events` parameter in your AWS CLI command.

 - If a *resource* was *deleted* in AWS then *investigate CloudTrail* first to find out who did it.
+- We can create new trails but we have a default trail.

 > [!note] To find out **who did it**.